 Summary

-• President Donald Trump said he had canceled plans to visit Pakistan for talks with Iran, bringing the negotiating stalemate back into focus.
+- President Donald Trump said he has canceled a planned trip to Pakistan for negotiations with Iran.

 Forecast Trend Report by Period

-President Donald Trump has canceled plans to travel to Pakistan for talks with Iran, putting the negotiating stalemate back in focus.
+President Donald Trump said he has canceled plans for a Pakistan meeting aimed at negotiations with Iran, underscoring the renewed impasse in talks.

-Walter Bloomberg reported on April 25 that Trump had canceled a planned delegation to Islamabad for talks with Iran.
+Walter Bloomberg reported on April 25 that Trump said a delegation that had been set to travel to Islamabad for Iran negotiations was no longer going.

-He also criticized Iran's leadership, saying it was unclear who was in charge and faulting the internal confusion.
+He also criticized Iran's leadership, saying it was unclear who was in charge and faulting the internal disarray.

-Trump added that the US "holds all the cards" and said Iran should make the first move if it wants negotiations.
+Trump added that the US "holds all the cards" and said Iran should reach out first if it wants negotiations.

 Markets are watching whether the delay in talks could prolong tensions in the Middle East.
-Whether negotiations resume is seen as a key variable.
+Whether negotiations resume remains a key variable.

 JH Kim